oracle/graal/docs/tools/vscode/graalvm/README.md

 ![Native Image Agent pane](images/ni_agent_pane.png)

-> Note: The **NATIVE IMAGE** pane will show up when you open your Java project in VS Code workspace.
+> Note: The **NATIVE IMAGE** pane will show up when you open your Java project in VS Code.

 > Note: The support for the Native Image agent is experimental.